 Even if the null hypothesis is accepted, a strong conclusion will analyze why the results were not as predicted.

 In observational research, with no hypothesis, the researcher will analyze the findings, and establish if any valuable new information has been uncovered.
+The conclusions from this type of research may well inspire the development of a new hypothesis for further experiments.

 Generating Leads for Future Research